aadakerk/Portfolio/README.md

-Just a student and her prorjects!
+Just a student and her projects!